You are here

 First, there are the technological requirements.
 To use internet video in a regular classroom, teachers need a computer, projector, speakers and internet access.
 If learners are working independently, then a computer lab is necessary, unless the school has a BYOD (bring your own device) policy.

 Although the internet can provide authentic videos, there is content that is not appropriate for the classroom context.
 The teacher should review the videos prior to showing them, according to what the school and local culture would deem acceptable.
-There are educational websites, such as the British Council’s LearnEnglish Teens, which have pre-selected video content which has been chosen by teachers of teenagers and considered to be appropriate for 13 to 17-year-olds.
+The Video zone section on the British Council's LearnEnglish Teens website has a selection of video clips specifically for teenagers who are learning English, chosen by teachers of teenagers and considered to be appropriate for 13 to 17-year-olds.
+Teenagers can watch videos clips and do exercises to improve their listening, vocabulary and grammar, as well as learning about what's going on in the world.

 How should the model of a normal listening lesson be adapted when using video?

 Video offers a number of options that audio alone cannot.
 First, teachers can call learners’ attention to paralinguistic features such as facial expressions and body language.
-For example, in the video Charlie McDonnell: Dyeing my hair red, learners can try to predict from Charlie’s face whether he’s worried or excited about dyeing his hair.
-At the end, learners can guess from his expression if he likes his new hair colour.
+For example, in the video How to make the perfect omelette, learners can watch the video without the sound, and then make notes on the different stages that they see.
 Showing the video with no sound gives learners a chance to narrate the video themselves, and then compare their text to the original.

 On the other hand, teachers can play the sound with no video and ask students to describe what they are hearing.
-For instance, in the video Britain’s Got Talent: Steven Hall, learners can be asked about how many speakers they hear and who they are, the format of the video and the crowd’s response.
+For instance, in the video Guiness Book of World records, learners can be asked about how many records they hear about, what are they, and what they imagine they look like.
+Then they can watch the video to check their ideas.

 What are the most effective pre-viewing activities?